 "Nothing in this world can take the place of persistence.
 Talent will not: nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not: the world is full of educated derelicts.
 Persistence and determination alone are omnipotent."

-The following are a just a handful of the testimonials that have been sent in from readers of the site.
+The following are a handful of testimonials sent in from readers about this site.
 If you've found my articles helpful and feel like sending in your 2 cents as well, you can contact me here and use the title "testimonial" if you want it potentially included on this page when I get around to updating this page again.
 Thanks in advance guys!

 "This website is awesome.
 Thanks for taking the time to put up all this great, free information."